GED Language Arts Study Guide: Interpreting Nonfiction

 Point of View: Did you see that the author is a “career astronomer”?
 That tells us that he is an authority on space.

-The texts you read on the GED RLA test will likely be a tad more complex than this example, so make sure to hone your skills with practice questions later on in this guide and full-length practice tests.
+The texts you read on the GED RLA test will likely be a tad more complex than this example, so make sure to hone your skills with the practice questions later on in this guide, as well as with full-length practice tests.

 Structure

-When you think of structure, the first thing that likely comes to mind is paragraphs.
-Yes, all writers organize their ideas into paragraphs, but a few other kinds of structure require reading between the lines.
+When you think of structure, paragraphs likely come to mind first.
+While all writers organize their ideas into paragraphs, there are a few other kinds of structure that require reading between the lines.

 - Chronological Order: A writer discusses events in the order in which they happened.

-- Ex: An essay about the final day in the life of President Abraham Lincoln.
+- Example: An essay about the final day in the life of President Abraham Lincoln.

 - Cause and Effect: A writer discusses what caused something to happen.

-- Ex: A book about the events that caused the Berlin Wall to fall in 1989.
+- Example: A book about the events that caused the Berlin Wall to fall in 1989.

 - Compare/Contrast: A writer discusses how two things are similar or different.

-- Compare Ex: A book about why apples and oranges are both sweet.
+- Example of comparison: A text about why apples and oranges are both sweet.

-- Contrast Ex: A book about why apples don’t have thick skin, while oranges do.
+- Example of contrasting: A text about why apples don’t have thick skin but oranges do.

 - Description: A writer describes something in great detail.

-Ex: An essay describing the many physical features of dodos, an extinct bird.
+- Ex: An essay describing the physical features of dodos, the extinct species of bird.

 Analyzing Nonfiction Text